GlobalFishingWatch/GFW_technical_documentation/index.md

-::: {.callout-warning}
+::: {.payattention}

+**WORK IN PROGRESS**

-**WORK IN PROGRESS**.
-Information on this book is not up to date.
-We are currently working on improving GFW documentation.
+We are currently working on improving this document.

+**INTERNAL USE ONLY**

+Do not share out side GFW!
+Share only with GFW Staff.

 :::

 <br>